Talking Book and Braille Service

 Anecdotal accounts of life in North Platte, Nebraska, 1920s-1950s, when it was known as the wildest, wooliest town in the Midwest.
 Humorous descriptions of attempts to clean up Nebraska's "Little Chicago" and change its reputation as a haven for vice.
 Contains some descriptions of sex.
 Narrated by Tami Works.

-Charlyne Berens
+Politics by Charlyne Berens

 Nebraska Story | Political System - Nebraska